CartoDB/documentation/app/content/react/guides/query-parameters.md

 }
 ```

-Once you have your source is ready to use you can create your layer using `useCartoLayerProps` hook.
+Once you have your source ready to be used, you can create your layer using `useCartoLayerProps` hook.

 ```ts
 import { CartoLayer } from '@deck.gl/carto';